HOW MUCH EXERCISE SHOULD YOU BE DOING?

 - Maintain and/or improve blood pressure, cholesterol and blood sugar levels.

 - Enhance heart and lung function.

-It is however important to gradually build up to this amount to avoid risk of injury and to make exercise become a regular routine.
+It is however important to gradually build-up to this amount to avoid the risk of injury and to make exercise become a regular routine.

 It is also recommended to incorporate at least 2 days a week of resistance exercises within your total time of physical activity.